stonepros/stone/doc/rados/operations/bluestore-migration.rst

 Add the host to the CRUSH hierarchy, but do not attach it to the root::

-  ceph osd crush add-bucket $NEWHOST host
+  stone osd crush add-bucket $NEWHOST host

-Make sure the ceph packages are installed.
+Make sure the stone packages are installed.

 Use an existing host
 ^^^^^^^^^^^^^^^^^^^^